visgl/deck.gl/docs/api-reference/carto/overview.md

 The preferred and official solution for creating modern web apps using the [CARTO Location Intelligence platform](https://carto.com/) is deck.gl.

-With deck.gl and **CARTO Cloud Native platform** you can access directly your datasets and tilesets hosted in your current data warehouse.
-The Cloud Native platform provides integrations with Google BigQuery, Amazon Redshift, Snowflake and PostgreSQL-compatible databases.
-Don't need to move your data to CARTO plaform.
+With deck.gl and the **CARTO 3 platform** you can access directly your datasets and tilesets hosted in your current data warehouse.
+The CARTO 3 platform provides integrations with Google BigQuery, Amazon Redshift, Snowflake and PostgreSQL-compatible databases.
+You don't need to move your data to CARTO plaform.

 <img src="https://raw.githubusercontent.com/CartoDB/viz-doc/master/deck.gl/img/osm_buildings.jpg" />

-It integrates with the [CARTO Maps API](https://carto.com/developers/maps-api/reference/) to:
+It integrates with the CARTO Maps API to:

 * Provide a geospatial backend storage for your geospatial data.
 * Visualize large datasets which do not fit within browser memory.